NHSDigital/FHIR-R4-UKCORE-STAGING-MAIN/guides/UK-Core-Implementation-Guide-STU3-Sequence/Home/ProfilesandExtensions/UKCore-Observation-VitalSigns/Index.page.md

 ## Profile Specific Implementation Guidance: ##

-This is a derived profile of {{pagelink:UKCore-Observation,text:UKCore-Observation}} and this page only shows the differences between the two.
+This is a derived profile of {{pagelink:Profile-Observation,text:UKCore-Observation}} and this page only shows the differences between the two.
 Refer to the base Profile for more implementation guidance.

 This guidance is also designed to align with [https://hl7.org/fhir/R4/observation-vitalsigns.html](HL7 Observation Vital Signs guidance) where possible.

 The guidance on this page also applies to the following profiles, that are derived from the UK Core Observation Vital Signs profile:
-- {{pagelink:UKCore-Observation-VitalSigns-BloodPressure}}
+- {{pagelink:Profile-Observation-VitalSigns-BloodPressure}}
-- {{pagelink:UKCore-Observation-VitalSigns-BMI}}
+- {{pagelink:Profile-Observation-VitalSigns-BMI}}
-- {{pagelink:UKCore-Observation-VitalSigns-BodyHeight}}
+- {{pagelink:Profile-Observation-VitalSigns-BodyHeight}}
-- {{pagelink:UKCore-Observation-VitalSigns-BodyTemperature}}
+- {{pagelink:Profile-Observation-VitalSigns-BodyTemperature}}
-- {{pagelink:UKCore-Observation-VitalSigns-BodyWeight}}
+- {{pagelink:Profile-Observation-VitalSigns-BodyWeight}}
-- {{pagelink:UKCore-Observation-VitalSigns-HeadCircumference}}
+- {{pagelink:Profile-Observation-VitalSigns-HeadCircumference}}
-- {{pagelink:UKCore-Observation-VitalSigns-HeartRate}}
+- {{pagelink:Profile-Observation-VitalSigns-HeartRate}}
-- {{pagelink:UKCore-Observation-VitalSigns-OxygenSaturation}}
+- {{pagelink:Profile-Observation-VitalSigns-OxygenSaturation}}
-- {{pagelink:UKCore-Observation-VitalSigns-RespirationRate}}
+- {{pagelink:Profile-Observation-VitalSigns-RespirationRate}}

 ### Mandatory and Must Support Data Elements

-The following elements, in addition to those in the corresponding {{pagelink:UKCore-Observation,text:UKCore-Observation}} parent profile, are identified as MustSupport, and it is expected that consumers and suppliers SHALL support these as per the {{pagelink:Guidance-MustSupport}}.
+The following elements, in addition to those in the corresponding {{pagelink:Profile-Observation,text:UKCore-Observation}} parent profile, are identified as MustSupport, and it is expected that consumers and suppliers SHALL support these as per the {{pagelink:Guidance-MustSupport}}.

 <table class="assets" title="MustSupport element list">
 <tr>